ai-robotics-estonia/2024_Machine_Vision_Misplacement-Detection_Quality_Check_Robot/README.md

 ### Future Potential of the Technical Solution
-- [Use case 1],
-- [Use case 2],
+- **Scalability to Diverse Manufacturing Processes:** The solution can be adapted to various CNC machines and production workflows, enabling broader deployment across different industries beyond the initial use case.
+- **Integration with AI for Predictive Automation:** Future enhancements can incorporate AI-driven decision-making to enable predictive task planning, anomaly detection, and adaptive control in real time.
+- **Remote Monitoring and Control:** The system can be extended to support remote diagnostics, monitoring, and control, facilitating smart factory integration and reducing the need for on-site human supervision.
+- **Plug-and-Play Automation Modules:** With further development, the solution can evolve into a modular, plug-and-play system, drastically lowering the technical entry barrier for SMEs adopting cobot-based automation.
+- **Data-Driven Optimization for Continuous Improvement:** Accumulated production and vision data can be leveraged to continuously optimize cobot performance, calibration accuracy, and operational efficiency using data analytics and machine learning.

 ### Lessons Learned
-- Accurate and automated calibration is required for maintaining a high accuracy
+- Accurate and automated calibration is required for maintaining high accuracy
 - Lab tests are not necessarily valid for the real tests at the workshop
 - The robustness of the algorithm against environmental noise and vibration is vital
 - Safety monitoring in such applications is crucial